sa国际传媒

 The application to split the property into two one-acre lots, however, required variances to bylaws that say any new subdivisions in Langford are required to hook up to municipal sewer lines.

-The properties along Klahanie Drive are on septic fields and are likely to remain that way for more than a decade, under current sewer infrastructure plans, according to Langford staff.
-The city says the high costs of sewer lines demands high-density developments.
+The properties along Klahanie Drive are on septic fields and are likely to remain that way for more than a decade, according to Langford staff.
+The city says the high costs of sewer lines demand high-density developments.

-The family would have been allowed to build a carriage house of up to 969 square feet or a duplex without subdividing the property under current zoning, but wanted the variance to build a larger home that would support their extended family.
+The family would have been allowed to build a carriage house of up to 969 square feet or a duplex without subdividing the property, but wanted the variance to build a larger home.

 Although councillors were supportive of the family’s plan, councillors Kimberley Guiry and Lillian Szpak, both on the sustainable development committee, as well as Colby Harder and Mary Wagner, voted against the motion.